battre/autocomplete-attribute-explainer/README.md

 > Proposed but not discussed. ([Issue
 > #6](https://github.com/battre/autocomplete-attribute-explainer/issues/6))

-### Tell developers how to interpret concepts in different languages
+### Tell developers how to interpret concepts in different countries

 > **Context:**
 >
 > For example in Germany you don’t write a state on an envelope to get a letter